Gary Beare

-Gary Ray Beare (born August 22, 1952) is a former Major League Baseball pitcher who played two seasons with the Milwaukee Brewers.
+Gary Ray Beare (born August 22, 1952) is an American former Major League Baseball pitcher who played two seasons with the Milwaukee Brewers.
 He batted and threw right-handed.

 Biography

 Early life and education

 Beare and attended California State University, Long Beach.

 Baseball career

 Beare graduated in 1970 from Kearny High School in San Diego, California.
 He was drafted by the Milwaukee Brewers in the 5th round of the 1974 amateur draft.
 He made his major league debut in September 1976 and played his last game in October 1977.